|Values are valid only on day of printing.|

 Screening for a diagnosis of thyroid disease

-The cascade begins with sensitive-thyroidâ€“stimulating hormone (s-TSH), a highly effective screening assay.
-In patients with an intact pituitary-thyroid axis, s-TSH provides a physiologic indicator of the functional level of thyroid hormone activity.
-Increased s-TSH indicates inadequate thyroid hormone, and suppressed s-TSH indicates excess thyroid hormone.
+The cascade begins with thyroid-stimulating hormone (TSH) as a screening assay.
+In patients with an intact pituitary-thyroid axis, TSH provides a physiologic indicator of the functional level of thyroid hormone activity.
+Increased TSH indicates inadequate thyroid hormone, and suppressed TSH indicates excess thyroid hormone.

 Serum triiodothyronine (T3) levels often are depressed in sick and hospitalized patients, caused in part by the biochemical shift to the production of reverse T3.
 Therefore, T3 generally is not a reliable predictor of hypothyroidism.
 However, in a small subset of hyperthyroid patients, hyperthyroidism may be caused by overproduction of T3 (T3 toxicosis).
-To help diagnose and monitor this subgroup, T3 is measured on all specimens with suppressed s-TSH and normal FT4 concentrations.
+To help diagnose and monitor this subgroup, T3 is measured on all specimens with suppressed TSH and normal FT4 concentrations.

 Detectable concentrations of antithyroperoxidase (anti-TPO) antibodies are observed in patients with autoimmune thyroiditis and may cause the destruction of thyroid tissue, resulting in the eventual hypothyroidism.
-Anti-TPO antibodies are measured in all specimens with elevated s-TSH concentrations.
+Anti-TPO antibodies are measured in all specimens with elevated TSH concentrations.

 See Thyroid Function Ordering Algorithm in Special Instructions.

-2. Fatourechi V, Lankarani M, Schryver PG, et al: Factors influencing clinical decisions to initiate thyroxine therapy for patients with mildly increased serum thyrotropin (5.1-10.0 mIU/L).
-Mayo Clin Proc 2003;78:554-560
+2. Fatourechi V, Lankarani M, Schryver P, et al: Factors influencing clinical decisions to initiate thyroxine therapy for patients with mildly increased serum thyrotropin (5.1-10.0 mIU/L).
+Mayo Clin Proc 2003 May;78(5):554-560